2023 Solar Incentives Guide for Burlington, WI - Tax Credits & Rebates

 Federal Solar Incentives

 Wondering how the ITC applies to your specific situation?
-Reach out to your local Burlington solar panel installer to get more information.
+Get in touch with your local Burlington solar panel installer to get more information.

 Click here to learn more about the new Inflation Reduction Act.
-The easiest way to understand how the new Clean Energy Credit might apply to you is to talk with your local Burlington solar panel installers.
+Your local Burlington solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives